Be sure to visit our Aquaponic Classes Page to see our upcoming workshops

 - Traditional hydroponic systems rely on the careful application of expensive, man-made nutrients made from mixing together a concoction of chemicals, salts and trace elements.
 In aquaponics, you merely feed your fish inexpensive fish feed, food scraps, and food you grow yourself.

-- The strength of this mixture needs to be carefully monitored, along with pH, using expensive meters.
+- The strength of this hydroponic mixture needs to be carefully monitored, along with pH and total dissolved solids (TDS).
 In aquaponics you carefully monitor your system during the first month, but once your system is established you only need to check pH and ammonia levels weekly or if your plants or fish seem stressed.

 - Water in hydroponic systems needs to be discharged periodically, as the salts and chemicals build up in the water, becoming toxic to the plants.
 This is both inconvenient and problematic as the disposal location of this waste water needs to be carefully considered.
-In aquaponics you NEVER replace your water; you only top it off as it evaporates.
+In aquaponics, you do not need to replace your water; you only top it off as it evaporates.

 - Hydroponic systems are prone to a disease called “pythium” or root rot.
 This disease is virtually non-existent in aquaponics.

 The problem with recirculating aquaculture

 - The tank water becomes polluted with fish effluent, giving off high concentrations of ammonia.
 Water has to be discharged at a rate of 10-20% of the total volume in the tank daily.
 This uses a tremendous amount of water.
 Again, in an aquaponics system you never need to discharge your water

 - This water is often pumped into open streams where it pollutes and destroys waterways.